c-squared87/pomodoro_clock_js/README.md

 **User Stories**

-1: I can start a new work/rest cycle;
+1: I can start a new work/rest session with default values
-2: I can stop a new work/rest cycle;
-3: I can pause a new cycle;
+2: I can pause a session
-4: I can adjust the length of the cycle;
+3: I can adjust the length of the elements of the cycle
+4: I can learn more about what the pomodoro technique is
+5: I can learn who made this product

 _____